Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/06-test-client-postToOne.md

 <hr>

 ### Overview
-This time, we'll fetching data from the `test/one` endpoint that we already built, which will pull from the database instead of a pre-defined value.
-We'll chain promises together to create the a flow chart for our `fetch`.
+This time, we'll be testing our POST request from the `test/one` endpoint that we already built, which will pull from the database instead of a pre-defined value.
+We'll chain promises together to create a flow chart for our `fetch`.

 ### Scripts
 Let's add the function now.
 It should go directly below the first function in `01-scripts.js`: